 Before tips and protectors

-These two pairs were brought into my shop by a customer that used the nearest competition just a couple of blocks away.
+These two pairs were brought into my shop by a customer that used the competition.
 Notice the edges.
 The lady was almost in tears.
 The damage was irreversible.
 I did attempt to repair them to the best of my ability, but it was impossible to do the job correctly.
 What you are seeing is what the other shop did to her shoes.
 It is very hard and sometimes impossible to correct the bad craftsmanship and damage to the shoe by someone that does not know what they are doing.
 Unfortunately this is very common and sad to see such expensive shoes get ruined by average cobblers

 Disclaimer: Upsidedown Shoe Repair and it's owner are in no way associated with or certified by Christian Louboutin.
-Vibram and Mirror protectors are made by other companies - not Louboutin.
+Mirror protectors are made by another company - not Christian Louboutin.
 Upsidedown Shoe Repair simply installs these protectors professionally as a service to it's customers.